eksilva/eksilva/README.md

 - 🔭 I’m currently working on landing my first job in software engineering!

-- 🌱 I’m currently learning React Native, Material UI,
+- 🌱 I’m currently learning React Native, Material UI, and how to cut my own hair 🤣

+- 🥅 2020 Goals: Be more confident in my skills!

+- 💬 Ask me about my time as an outdoor reacreation guide, the head route setter at UCSD's climbing gym, my lack of jiu-jitsu skills, or anything else!

+- 🙂 Pronouns: He/Him

+- ⚡ Fun fact: I'm an INFP-T

 ### Connect with me: